If there is one writer in English whose name can be uttered with Shakespeare’s, it is Carlyle.

 Probably the closest most Americans have come to idealizing slavery, without of course knowing it, is in the good press that large Japanese corporations once got for maintaining a policy of lifetime employment.
 Lifetime employment and slavery are, of course, practically synonyms, and indeed the same phenomena of reciprocal loyalty and dependency were said—repeatedly, in my memory, in the ’90s on NPR—to emerge.
 Right down to the company uniform and song.
 This, too, is a Carlylean bond, although a rather weird one to the Western eye.

 Carlyle is in fact ready to be as indignant as anyone over these abuses.
 He reasons: since slavery is a natural human relationship, this bond will exist regardless of whether you abolish the word.
 And it does—if only in broken and surreptitious forms.
 However, if you are a genuine humanitarian and your interest is in abolishing the abuses, the best way to do so is to—abolish the abuses.
-So, for example, he proposes reforms such as stronger supervision of slaveowners, a standard price by which slaves can buy their freedom, etc., etc.
+So, for example, Carlyle proposes reforms such as stronger supervision of slaveowners, a standard price by which slaves can buy their freedom, etc., etc.

 In this extreme example, we see the general pattern of Carlylean order.
 Again, order is about the bonds between members of society, which consist of obligations voluntary and involuntary, which are promises made and kept, and enforced by law where law is needed to enforce them.
 Especially critical to Carlyle is the hierarchical bond, the relationship of command, which is one critical form of social glue without which large organizations cannot function.
 Carlyle, who is not perfect, slightly neglects another important class of obligation, the financial.
 Financial obligations are more likely to be voluntary, but also more dependent on enforcement.